22 March,2021 | Reading Time: 5 minutes

 Traumatic incidents that can cause PTSD in children: These incidents may be experienced first-hand, witnessed or heard from someone.

 Kids who suffer from PTSD tend to suffer from a range of emotions.
 Here are some of the symptoms that kids with PTSD experiences:

 It is not necessary that every child that experiences or witnesses a traumatic incident gets PTSD.
 The disease is diagnosed based on recurring symptoms.
 If the symptoms continue for over one month and negatively affect the life of the kid and how he/she functions, then only PTSD is diagnosed.
 The symptoms of PTSD generally start within three months after the event; however, it can also start months or years after the incident as well.

 Occurrence of PTSD depends on the severity of the trauma, reaction of parents or loved ones to the trauma and how far or near the child was to the incident.

 Psychological first aid or Crisis management: Also known as PFA are effective on children as it can be integrated in schools.
-Here the students is provided support and comfort and are encouraged that their reaction to trauma is normal.
-Students here are provided relaxation and problem solving skill.
+Here the students are provided support and comfort and are encouraged that their reaction to trauma is normal.
+Students here are provided relaxation and problem solving skills.
 It also guides the parents in dealing with the child’s behaviour.

-Play therapy: Here the child uses drawings, toy, stories and role plays to express their distress associated to the trauma.
+Play therapy: Here the child uses drawings, toys, stories and role plays to express their distress associated with the trauma.
 These similar techniques are used by the therapist to help the child process the trauma and respond to it effectively.

 PTSD for a child can be life changing.
 But since they are still developing they can be taught effective coping strategies.
 Above all these support from parents and friends are essential as they can provide a safer and positive environment the child needs.
 For PTSD treatment options for children, call our specialists now on +919741476476.